MooersLab/MooersLab/README.md

 Talon Voice supports all three activities, but speech-to-text accuracy lags behind Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.
-I hope to increase my use of Talon Voice for dictation gradually.
+I hope to increase my use of Talon Voice for dictation.
 Talon Voice has a bit of a learning curve because it is highly customizable by the user, but the software is designed to be used by noncoders.
 For example, you can do a lot of customization using the Talonscript files and without writing any Python code.
 Talonscript has a syntax that is a tiny subset of Python's syntax.

 Voice computing supports extending your productivity when you get tired of typing.
 Voice computing also supports issuing commands and dictating text while standing.
-Voice computing could be a cure for the envy of standing desks.
+Voice computing could be a cure for the envy of those colleagues who are using standing desks.
 You can speak commands to your computer while standing 20 feet away from it and looking out the window.
 You can give your body a break from sitting and your eyes a break from staring at the computer screen while remaining productive.